Stable laws for random dynamical systems: A Poisson Point Process Approach to random and sequential dynamical systems

 A key role is played by Kallenberg's Theorem~\cite[Theorem 4.7]{Kal75} to check convergence of the Poisson point processes, $N_n\dto N_{(\alpha)} $.
 Kallenberg's theorem does not assume stationarity and hence we may use it in our setting.

 In this section, we provide general conditions ensuring weak convergence to L\'evy stable processes for non-stationary dynamical systems, following closely the approach of Tyran-Kami\'nska \cite{TK-dynamical}.
-We start from the very general setting of non-autonomous sequential dynamics and then specialize to the case of quenched random dynamical systems, which will be useful to treat i.i.d. random compositions in the later sections.
+We start from the very general setting of non-autonomous sequential dynamics and then specialize to the case of quenched random dynamical systems, which will be useful to treat iid random compositions in the later sections.